ERNICommunity/at11/README.md

 1. Navigate your browser to [http://localhost:54321](http://localhost:54321) and you should see today's menus.
 1. You can execute `npm test` to run the tests and linter.

-P.S.: [Visual Studio Code](https://code.visualstudio.com/) settings are included in the repo, so if you use it, you are all set up...
+P.S.: [Visual Studio Code](https://code.visualstudio.com/) settings are included in the repo, so if you use it, you are all set up (including debugging).
+You need to do only first 3 steps, then launch VS Code in that directory (`code .`), hit *F5*, lean back and relax...

 Contributing
 ---